terrytaylorbonn/terrytaylorbonn.github.io/2b-UFA.markdown

 <br>

 *This page is WIP (v1 26.0510).
 Its a big project that will take time.
-It will take weeks or iterations to get the gist right.
+It will take weeks of iterations to get the gist right.
 But I've not seen a presentation on the UFA topic like this anywhere, so I wanted to create my own.
 I think that a good understanding of UFAs helps greatly to better design Agentic AI projects.*

 <br>